ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 ```

 These configurations are referred to when generating client objects for the data model.
 The recommendation is not to change these values.
-If you want to change it, remove these configurations from the `Ballerina.toml` file and reinitialize the bal persist.
+If you want to change it, remove these configurations from the `Ballerina.toml` file and reinitialize the `bal persist`.

 The next step is to define your data model in the schema file at `persist/model.bal`.